Killer Andrew Innes tells of rage during Dundee hammer attack

 Innes was giving evidence in his defence at the High Court in Edinburgh.

-He admits killing Ms Burke and her daughter but denies their murder, citing diminished responsibility.
+He admits killing Bennylyn and her two-year-old daughter Jellica but denies their murder, citing diminished responsibility.

+He said the child died some days after her mother, during a struggle as he tried to stop her touching a dangerous piece of electrical equipment.

-Innes said that he had taken Bennylyn and two-year-old Jellica to his home in Dundee after driving to meet them in Bristol.
+Innes said he had taken Bennylyn and Jellica to his home in Dundee in February 2021 after driving to meet them in Bristol, where they lived.

-He said Bennylyn was in the kitchen of his home preparing food when he thought she looked like a combination of his wife and another woman who had left him.
+He said Bennylyn was in the kitchen, preparing food, when he thought she looked like a combination of his estranged wife and another woman who had left him.

-He told the court: "The person standing in front of me looked like my wife and from the neck up (the other woman).

-"I thought of all the nasty things my wife had done to me and I got angry, the way she treated me.
+He told the court: "I started to think about all of the spiteful stuff my wife did to me.
+I got angry.

+"I got really angry.
+I have never got so angry before.
+There's an expression about your blood boiling.
+There was a physical sensation.

 "I was furious, I started to think some crazy things.
 It's insane."

-He claimed it was not a premeditated attack, saying he had a samurai sword in the house and other items that were more "appropriate" weapons.

-He said: "There were so many items, if this was premediated in any way it would have been way cleaner."

-He said his memory of the attack was fragmented and that at one point Bennylyn Burke was lying on the living room floor when he "kept hitting her until she stopped moving"
+He said he then "kept hitting her until she stopped moving".

+Asked where Jellica and another child were at the time, he said they were watching cartoons.

+Innes said that after killing Bennylyn he had taken her body upstairs where he placed it in the bath, and he recalled "wandering about in a zombie-like state".

 Members of Bennylyn and Jellica's family wept in the public seats as Innes gave evidence.

+Innes told the jury he had been diagnosed with Autism Spectrum Disorder and also had Crohn's Disease, a condition which attacks his immune system.

+He said had taken two weekly dosages of his steroid medication and had not slept the night before the attack on Bennylyn, which took place the day he was due to drive her back to Bristol.

-Bennylyn, who was originally from the Philippines, had met Innes online before travelling with him from Bristol to his home in Dundee in February 2021.
+The court heard that Bennylyn, who was originally from the Philippines, had met Innes online on a dating site.

-The following month the bodies of Bennylyn and Jellica were found hidden under his kitchen floor.
+The bodies of Bennylyn and Jellica were later found hidden under his kitchen floor.

 Innes denies murdering Bennylyn and Jellica, sexually assaulting Jellica and raping another child.